Research Grants for Doctoral Candidates, Young Academics and Scientists

 t (+61-2) 8356 8345 (usually Tuesdays and Thursdays)

 f (+61-2) 8356 8314

-Please note that we are only able to accept applications that have been sent in the mail.
+Please note that we are only able to accept applications that have been submitted online first.
 Please do not hand in your application in person unless you have made an appointment with one of us.
 Please do not leave your application outside the Goethe-Institut or at Goethe reception.

 Late or incomplete applications cannot be considered; applications for "special consideration" cannot be accepted, sorry.